Wagner, Wieland

 GRAVE LOCATION Bayreuth, Bayern: Stadtfriedhof

-Son of Siegfried Wagner and grandson of Richard Wagner.
+Wieland Wagner was the son of the composer and conductor Siegfried Wagner (1869-1930) and the grandson Siegfried's far more famous father, the composer Richard Wagner (1813-1883).
 He grew up in Bayreuth where Adolf Hitler, a close friend of his mother, was a frequent visitor during his youth.
-In 1941 he married dancer and choreographer Gertrud Reissinger.
+The children called him 'Uncle Wolf'.
+In 1938 Wagner joined the NSDAP after Hitler had insisted personally.
+In 1941 he married dancer and choreographer Gertrud Reissinger (1916-1998).
+They had four children, Iris (1942-2014), Wolf (b.19543), Nike (b.1945) and Daphe (b.1946).

 Family